Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-- Meet at the Blair Bridge Open Space parking lot (map).
+- Meet at High Drive/Gold Camp Road parking lot (map).

 - Cost: Included with festival registration.